-Francisco Durán $^{\rm a}$ and Alberto Verdejo $^{\rm b}$
+Francisco Durán $^{\mathrm{a},1}$ and Alberto Verdejo $^{\mathrm{b},2}$

-^a ETSI Informática, Universidad de Málaga, Spain. duran@lcc.uma.es ^b Facultad de Informática, Universidad Complutense, Madrid, Spain. alberto@sip.ucm.es
+^a ETSI Informática, Universidad de Málaga, Spain. ^b Facultad de Informática, Universidad Complutense, Madrid, Spain.

 Abstract

 A useful way of presenting a new language is by means of complete examples that show the language features in action.
 In this paper we do so for the Mobile Maude language, an extension of Maude that supports mobile computation.
 We implement an ambitious wide area application, namely a conference reviewing system, an example described by Cardelli as a challenge for any wide area language to demonstrate its usability.